ANTLab-polimi/Customer-Edge-Switch/README.md

 cd Customer-Edge-Switch/orchestrator && sudo python3 orchestrator.py
 ```
 It will wait for incoming packets.
+Now we will start the protocol comunication!

 SSH to the free5gc vm:
 ```
 vagrant ssh hydrogen
 ```

-Send a gratuitous ARP to BMV2 vm:
+Send a gratuitous ARP to BMV2 vm from hydrogen vm:
 ```
 cd Customer-Edge-Switch/tests/ && sudo python3 arp_src_test.py
 ```

-Then enter UE container:
+Then enter UE container and start it displaying a bash to interact with it:
 ```
 sudo docker exec -it ue bash
 ```

-Send another gratuitous ARP to controller from dst vm:
+Send another gratuitous ARP to controller from dst (helium) vm:
 ```
 vagrant ssh helium
 cd Customer-Edge-Switch/tests/ && sudo python3 arp_dst_test.py